-Part FF-1 of Chapter 57 of the Laws of 2008 makes certain technical corrections and structural alterations to Part F of Chapter 60 of the Laws of 2007.
-Generally, the legislation requires all captive real estate investment trusts (REITs) and captive regulated investment companies (RICs) to file a combined return with the closest corporation that directly or indirectly owns or controls the captive.
+Part MM of Chapter 57 of the Laws of 2010 makes the provisions enacted by Part FF-1 of Chapter 57 of the Laws of 2008 permanent.
+Generally, these provisions require all captive real estate investment trusts (REITs) and captive regulated investment companies (RICs) to file a combined return with the closest corporation that directly or indirectly owns or controls the captive.
+These provisions were scheduled to sunset for taxable years beginning on or after January 1, 2011.
+The provisions of this section are effective immediately.